 "Reckoning with hate: Faithful routes away from the Charlottesville rally."
 Social Work & Christianity.
 2020.

-Mark Metzler Sawin, Department Chair and Professor of History
+Mark Metzler Sawin, Professor of History

 Andrew Suderman, Professor of Bible, Religion, & Theology

-Dorothy Jean Weaver, Professor of New Testament
+Dorothy Jean Weaver, Professor Emerita of New Testament

 “'Do You Hear What These Are Saying?'
 (Mt 21:16): Children and Their Role within Matthew’s Narrative.”
-HTS Teologiese Studies/Theological Studies 75.
+HTS Teologiese Studies/Theological Studies.
 2019.

-Paul Yoder, Professor of Education
+Paul J. Yoder, Assistant Professor of Teacher Education